B-AROL-O/FREISA/code/oak-d-lite-module/README.md

         input_q.send(cfg)
 ```

-It is also possible to pass as argument the device information of the specific device we want to connect too (not needed in our case).
+It is also possible to pass as an argument the device information of the specific device we want to connect to (not needed in our case).

 The queues are used to store messages from camera/host to host/camera.
 It is necessary to set the queue length and whether it will be blocking or not at initialization, but it is possible to modify these parameters afterward (`queue.setMaxSize(10)` and `queue.setBlocking(True)`).